Wbpatterson/Airbnb-Web-Scrapper/README.md

 # Airbnb-Web-Scrapper
-Airbnb web scrapper was developed to extract information listing info like price, number of bedrooms, and other amenities.
+Airbnb web scrapper that extracts  listing information like price, number of bedrooms, and other amenities.